Editorial Transparency

 Barry County Prosecuting Attorney Julie A. Nakfoor Pratt and APA Christopher J. Elsworth, P67710, are experienced prosecutors.
 Nakfoor Pratt has served as Barry County’s chief prosecutor for years.
 Elsworth had 19 years of criminal prosecution experience in Barry County before moving to Kalamazoo County’s Family Court division in January 2025.

-McCann v.
-Fuller, Case No. 1:19-cv-01032, was a public record in the Western District of Michigan from December 2019 forward.
-It was findable.
-It was active.
-A federal civil rights lawsuit against a detective alleging fabricated evidence and constitutional violations is precisely the category of material Brady v.
+That makes the non-disclosure impossible to attribute to ignorance.
+Nakfoor Pratt and Elsworth knew Fuller.
+They worked his cases.
+They presented his investigations to courts and juries.
+The McCann v.
+Fuller federal civil rights lawsuit, Case No. 1:19-cv-01032, was filed December 2019 and was active in the Western District of Michigan through all of the relevant proceedings.
+It was a public record.
+A federal civil rights lawsuit against a detective they knew personally and professionally, alleging fabricated evidence and constitutional violations, is precisely the category of material Brady v.
 Maryland, 373 U.S. 83 (1963), requires prosecuting attorneys to disclose to the defense in any case that detective is working.

 In every Barry County case Fuller investigated during the period of that litigation, December 2019 through the September 2023 verdict, the prosecuting office had a Brady obligation to disclose his federal civil rights exposure to the defense.
 The question is whether they did.

 How many Barry County criminal cases did Sgt.
 Bryan Fuller investigate between December 2019, when Ray McCann filed his federal civil rights lawsuit, and September 2023, when a federal jury found Fuller had violated constitutional rights through fabricated evidence?
 Were the defendants in those cases told their lead investigator was under active federal civil rights litigation?
 Nakfoor Pratt and Elsworth knew about the McCann lawsuit.
 It was a public federal court record during the entire period Elsworth was Barry County’s lead APA.
 If they did not disclose it in the cases Fuller built during that period, every one of those defendants has a potential Brady claim.
+The November 2025 human-remains reporting adds a second question: after the verdict and settlement, what restrictions, if any, did MSP place on Fuller’s investigative duties?
 The Barry County Prosecutor’s Office has not addressed this question publicly.
 Neither has the Michigan Attorney General’s Office, which defended Fuller throughout that period while he was simultaneously building cases that Barry County prosecutors were presenting to courts and juries without disclosing his federal civil rights exposure.

 The failure to disclose is not an isolated oversight in one case.
 It is a prosecutorial policy question.
 A lead detective under active federal civil rights litigation for fabricating evidence does not stop being a Brady disclosure obligation because the cases are ongoing, because the litigation has not yet reached verdict, or because disclosure would complicate active prosecutions.
 The obligation attaches when the prosecuting office knows.
 Nakfoor Pratt and Elsworth knew.